robvanderleek/create-issue-branch/README.md

 The above configuration would generate the following branch name for issue 15 that has the title "Fix nasty bug": `issue-15-Fix-nasty-bug`.

-Furthermore, you also can replace arbitrary characters in the branch title:
+Furthermore, you also can replace arbitrary characters in the issue title:

 ```yaml
 gitReplaceChars: 'ab/'
 ```

-The above configuration replaces all occurences of the characters 'a', 'b' and '/' in the branch title.
+The above configuration replaces all occurences of the characters 'a', 'b' and '/' in the issue title.

 ## Automatically link pull request with issue